cathiele/rpngo/USER_GUIDE.md

 if the Pico sends you characters by setting the `.echo` variable to `true` or anything else (including deleted), to disable the printing.

-If you want them on all of the time, you can add the above line to `startup/lcd320.go`.
+You can change startup behavior by editing `startup/lcd320.go`.

 You can use `tinygo monitor`, `screen`, `minicom` or some other serial communications software to send and receive information from the PicoCalc using it's USB-C interface.

-Note that, due to limitations of the PicoCalc UART (which is an actual RP2040/TP2350 UART connected to the STM32 helper chip), TinyGo, and the limitations of LCD screen updates, block transfers to the PicoCalc have been observed to drop data.
-It is thus suggested that this path is only used for interactive usecases.
-The XMODEM commands described below can work-around these data losses (just like the good old days).
+Note that, due to limitations of the PicoCalc UART (which is a RP2040/RP2350 UART connected to the STM32 helper chip), TinyGo, and the limitations of LCD screen updates, block transfers to the PicoCalc have been observed to drop data, it is suggested that the XMODEM protocol (described next) be used to send files.

 ### XMODEM send and receive